Kienyew/MusicTiles/README.md

 cmake ..
 make
 ```
+The result will be built to `build/release` folder.

+# Run
+Run the executable, the arguments passed to it will be the music sheets to repeat.
+`./music_tiles [music_sheet_files...]`

+example:
+`./music_tiles sheet/baby-shark-pinkfong.txt sheet/let-it-go-frozen-disney.txt`

 Make sure to stick the executable file in the same directory with the `audio` directory :)

+# Credit
+Thanks for [noobnotes.net](https://noobnotes.net/) for providing the music sheets.